-This study presents a chamber technique to determine uptake coefficients of reactive trace gases (O_3 and SO_2) onto bulk surface systems.
-Critical operational parameters of the chamber system, including equilibrium time, chamber outlet position and the choice of various KI-coating surface state/morphology were first examined.
-With these pre-defined parameters, the reliability

-10 of this technique to derive γ{BET} during gas uptake on solid samples was proven through direct comparisons with a flow tube system.
+This study presents a chamber technique to determine uptake coefficients of reactive trace gases ( $O_3$ and $SO_2$ ) onto bulk surface systems.
+Critical operational parameters of the chamber system, including equilibrium time, chamber outlet position, and the choice of various KI-coating surface state/morphology, were first examined.
+With these pre-defined parameters, the reliability of this technique to derive $\gamma{BET}$ during gas uptake on solid samples was proven through direct comparisons with a flow tube system.
 The chamber results agree well with those from the flow tube method and the literature data.

-Figure 8 gives a schematic overview on how an overall uptake is influenced by mass transport (R_t) and reactions on sample surfaces (R_s).
+Figure 8 gives a schematic overview on how an overall uptake is influenced by mass transport ( $R_t$ ) and reactions on sample surfaces ( $R_s$ ).
 For a multiphase reaction (i.e., uptake process), normally a gas reactant first needs to be transported to the vicinity of a sample (solid or liquid phase), and then collides with the sample surface to trigger certain reactions.
-If a surface reaction has an extremely low rate (indicative of a very small γ , $R_t \ll R_s$), the overall uptake process is determined by the surface
+If a surface reaction has an extremely low rate (indicative of a very small $\gamma$ , $R_t \ll R_s$ ), the overall uptake process is deter-